 Saskia started her dive course that day, while I snorkelled at the surface.
 The water was so clear, that I could spot her all through her dive.
 We spent the afternoon laying in the sun petting the stray dogs, making friends with the waiters at the café, learning a few Arabic words and chatting about Egypt and the world.
 We had only talked to a couple of them, but that first night our way home took double the time because we had to stop again and again for a little chat with our new friends who called us habibi ("my love") within minutes of meeting.

 The next day I joined Saskia and her instructor Mamdou of Dive Urge on a dive through Canyon and Blue hole, both easily made it in my personal top ten of dive sites.

-We had Vitamin C, hot orange juice with mint and some spices, a drink that is believed to cure every illness you can think of, while sitting in the sun, rode on the back of a truck to the next dive spots and left our phones lying on the beach while diving without even thinking about it.
+We had Vitamin C, hot orange juice with mint and spices, a drink that is believed to cure every illness you can think of, while sitting in the sun; rode on the back of a truck to the next dive spots and left our phones lying on the beach while diving without even thinking about it.

 How could I ever worry about this place not being safe?

 After riding through the desert on the back of the truck, we decided we wanted to see more of it.

 We rented quad bikes and drove to a canyon, about an hour from Dahab.
 It was just us in the desert, the huge mountains surrounding us.